cssr-tools/pyopmnearwell/README.md

 add to the python path the folder where you have built it, e.g., by running in the terminal `export PYTHONPATH=$PYTHONPATH:/Users/dmar/Github/opm-common/build/python` .

-To use the machine-learning approach, you need to run the `build_dune_and_opm-flow.bash` script.
-Then, after you have created your virtual environment, open the `vpyopmnearwell/bin/activate` script and add to the last line the path to the ml_tools folder in opm-common, i.e., `export PYTHONPATH=$PYTHONPATH:/Users/dmar/Github/pyopmnearwell/opm-common/opm/ml/ml_tools`.
+To build dune and the corresponding OPM master branches from source (e.g., you are a macOS user), you can run the script `./build_dune_and_opm-flow.bash`, which in turn should build flow in the folder ./build/opm-simulators/bin/flow (for macOS users the dependecies such as boost can be installed using brew or macports).
-To test this, run `python3 example.py` in the examples/ml_peaceman_water folder after given the path to the pyopmnearwell package in line 37 in the `example.py` script.
+If you are a Linux user (including the windows subsystem for Linux), then you could try to build Flow with mpi support, by running the script `./build_dune_and_opm-flow_mpi.bash` instead of `./build_dune_and_opm-flow.bash`.

 ## Running pyopmnearwell
 You can run _pyopmnearwell_ as a single command line: